 If someone close to us passes away, a beloved pet dies or if we lose touch with someone important to us or an important relationship ends, we can experience a whole host of thoughts and feelings while we grieve the loss and adjust to life without them.

-Grief is a natural response to the death of someone close to you and it can be very challenging to deal with.
+Grief is a natural response to the loss of someone close to you and it can be very challenging to deal with.
 When we are bereaved we may feel all sorts of emotions such as sadness, anger, anxiety, loneliness, guilt and frustration and we might find it difficult to continue living the life we want to.

 When someone close to you dies it can be emotionally devastating.
 Some of the physical, emotional and behavioural symptoms you might experience as you come to terms with your loss include: